-If the child restraint is installed in the front passenger seat, place the ignition switch in the ON position.
-The front passenger air bag status light is should illuminate.
-If this light is not illuminated see, "Front passenger air bag and status light" in this section.
+10. If the child restraint is installed in the front passenger seat, place the ignition switch in the ON position.
+The front passenger air bag status light or 22 should illuminate.
+If this light is not illuminated, see "Front passenger air bag and status light" in this section.
 Move the child restraint to another seating position.
 Have the system checked by a NISSAN dealer.